Jaydeepsharma93/employee_management_app/README.md

 A robust onsite employee management application designed for organizations to track and manage employee check-ins, check-outs, and monitor real-time location using **Flutter**, **GetX**, and **Firebase**.

 This app includes two distinct interfaces:
-- **Employee Interface**: For employees to check in and out, with location tracking and attendance history.
+- **Employee Interface**: For employees to check in and out, with location tracking.
 - **Supervisor Interface**: For supervisors to view and manage employee attendance and location data.

 ---